 Conn.
 (WTNH) — College athletes in Connecticut will soon be able to make money off their name, image, and likeness (NIL).

-It’s included in the higher education bill state lawmakers passed overnight Wednesday.
+It’s included in the higher education bill state lawmakers passed overnight Wednesday, June 9.
+On June 30, Gov. Ned Lamont signed it into law.

 Starting Sept.
 1, 2021, college athletes in the state can be paid for endorsements, social media content, sponsorship deals, and personal appearances.